kahkashank/kahkashank.github.io/index.md

 #### Feb 2020 - present: Content Specialist, [Precision Content Authoring Solutions Inc.](https://www.precisioncontent.com/) ####

-- Transform client’s source documentation for clarity, quality, and usability.
+- Transform a client’s source documentation for clarity, quality, and usability.
 - Restructure and rewrite content for multichannel publishing.
 - Assist as tech lead on content transformations, conversions, and transitions to a CCMS.
 - Build and implement the Accessibility policy for the company and drive Accessibility for Ontarians with Disabilities Act (AODA) compliance for every employee and the company.